 2. Whole Latte Love

-The Rancilio Silvia earns about 4.5 stars out of 5 in more than 325 reviews, most of which are highly positive.
+The Rancilio Silvia earns a perfect 5-star rating in about 340 reviews.
 Owners say it makes wonderful espresso, but most warn that you must use a high-quality grinder to get top results.
+Quite a few of these reviewers have owned their Rancilio for a year or more.

-Review: Rancilio Silvia Redesigned V3 Espresso Machine, Contributors to WholeLatteLove.com, As of October 2014
+Review: Rancilio Silvia Redesigned V3 Espresso Machine , Contributors to WholeLatteLove.com, As of December 2015

 The Rancilio Silvia is highly rated at CoffeeGeek.com, an online community for coffee connoisseurs.
 Most owners who post reviews are delighted with it, calling it a great starter machine and a consistent, rewarding device.
 Overall, about 230 users give it a score of 8.5 out of 10.